 - Do then act accordingly. - Don't participate, or give the appearance of trying to participate, in the making of any decision on the matter by the Council as the Planning Authority. - Don't try to represent Ward views, get another Ward Member to do so instead. - Don't get involved in the processing of the application.
 [NOTE not even under Protocol for Pre-Application Discussions where interest is personal AND prejudicial] - Don't seek or accept any preferential treatment, or place yourself in a position that could lead the public to think you are receiving preferential treatment, because of your position as a Councillor.
-This would include, where you have a personal and prejudicial interest in a proposal, using your position to discuss that proposal with Officers or Members when other members of the public would not have the same opportunity to do so. - Do be aware that, whilst you are not prevented from seeking to explain and justify a proposal in which you have a personal and prejudicial interest, to an appropriate Officer, in person or in writing, the Members' Code places limitations on you in representing the that proposal, that would not apply to a normal member of the public. - You may address the Planning Committee but only to make a presentation in the same manner that would apply to any normal member of the public. after which You must leave the room at the conclusion of your presentation and before the meeting considers the proposal. whilst the meeting considers it. - You may not remain to observe the meeting's considerations on it from the public gallery, which the other speakers may do. - In order to be able to address the Planning Committee on a proposal in which you have a personal and prejudicial interest, you must notify Planning Services of your wish to address the Committee in accordance with the Council's public speaking rules. - Do employ an agent to act on your behalf on the proposal in dealing with Officers and any public speaking at Planning Committee.notify the Monitoring Officer in writing and note that: - you should send the notification no later than submission of the application in which you have a personal and prejudicial interest, where you can; - the proposal will always be reported to the Committee as a main item and not dealt with by Officers under delegated powers; and - it is advisable that you - Do seek advice from the Monitoring Officer or Democratic Services Officers if you are unsure about whether or not you have an interest which needs to be declared, preferably in advance of the meeting at which the interest is likely to arise.
+This would include, where you have a personal and prejudicial interest in a proposal, using your position to discuss that proposal with Officers or Members when other members of the public would not have the same opportunity to do so. - Do be aware that, whilst you are not prevented from seeking to explain and justify a proposal in which you have a personal and prejudicial interest, to an appropriate Officer, in person or in writing, the Members' Code places limitations on you in representing the that proposal, that would not apply to a normal member of the public. - You may address the Planning Committee but only to make a presentation in the same manner that would apply to any normal member of the public. after which You must leave the room at the conclusion of your presentation and before the meeting considers the proposal. whilst the meeting considers it. - You may not remain to observe the meeting's considerations on it from the public gallery, which the other speakers may do. - In order to be able to address the Planning Committee on a proposal in which you have a personal and prejudicial interest, you must notify Planning Services of your wish to address the Committee in accordance with the Council's public speaking rules. - Do employ an agent to act on your behalf on the proposal in dealing with Officers and any public speaking at Planning Committee.notify the Monitoring Officer in writing and note that: - you should send the notification no later than submission of the application in which you have a personal and prejudicial interest, where you can: - the proposal will always be reported to the Committee as a main item and not dealt with by Officers under delegated powers; and - it is advisable that you employ an agent to act on your behalf on the proposal in dealing with Officers and any public speaking at Planning